Ultimate Guide on 8 Parts of a Faucet: Names, Functions & Diagram

 Adjusting Ring

-An all-purpose seal made of versatile materials, engineered to securely seal the joints of any faucet and prevent any leaks or water damage.
+An all-purpose seal made of versatile materials engineered to securely seal any faucet’s joints and prevent leaks or water damage.

 Spout